AbdullahFaruk/cuc_jav_webdriver/README.md

 ##Log4j##

 Log4j is configured to send INFO and above to the console and ERROR and above to the log file.
 Both the **log4j.properties** and the **messages.log** files are in the project's root folder.

+**Important**.
+Do the following to add log4j.properties to the Eclipse classpath.
+Click on: Run -> Run Configuration -> [classpath tab] -> click on User Entries -> Advanced -> Select Add Folder -> select the location of your log4j.properties (your project root folder /) file and then -> OK -> Run

 ##Explore##